GoldfishPi/erikbadger.com/src/md/projects/01_lassie_bug.md

 name: Lassie Bug
 tools: Typecript,React
 ---
-This is the UI library I developed for my own personal projects and currently being used on this site.
-It is written in React and designed to be completely modular so I can pull in small pieces into any project I am working in.
+I developed this UI library for my personal projects, and it is currently being used on this site.
+Built with React, the library is designed to be fully modular, allowing me to easily integrate individual components into any project I work on.